 The focus of this course is on developing skills of careful reading and analysis of poetry, with attention to the relationship between poetic form and meaning.
+Prerequisite: 6 credits of 200 Level English.

 ENGL 354-3 (BC=3) (3-0-0) 15 weeks